 The Decision Framework

-Choose Tesla if you road trip frequently and value the Supercharger network.
+Choose Tesla if you road trip frequently and depend on the Supercharger network.
 If you want the most advanced driver assistance available today.
-If you're buying this car as a long-term investment and resale value is critical.
-If brand recognition matters to you personally.
+If resale value is critical over a long ownership horizon.
+If brand recognition matters to you.

-Choose BYD if you mostly charge at home and the CCS network meets your occasional road trip needs.
-If saving $10,000 is more important than having the most polished software.
-If you're comfortable being an early adopter of a new brand.
+Choose BYD if you mostly charge at home and the CCS network covers your occasional road trips.
+If saving $10,000 outweighs having the most polished software.
+If you're comfortable with a new brand.
 If interior materials and standard features matter more than brand prestige.

 $10,000 is a lot of money.
-That's a semester of university tuition.
-That's a significant chunk of a down payment.
-That's several years of home charging costs.
+A semester of university tuition, a significant chunk of a down payment, several years of home charging costs.

 Tesla is a better-established product with a better-established support network.
 That's worth something.
-But is it worth $10,000?
-For some people, yes.
-For others, absolutely not.
+But it isn't worth $10,000 for every buyer, and the honest answer is that it depends on how you actually use the car.

 BYD is betting that, for most practical purposes, their car does everything the Tesla does at a price that makes Tesla look greedy.
-They might be right.
+The spec sheet says they have a case.

-The fact that we're having this conversation at all — that there's a genuine alternative to Tesla at a $10,000 discount — is already a win for Canadian EV buyers.
-Competition benefits everyone, regardless of which car you ultimately choose.
+A genuine alternative to Tesla at a $10,000 discount is already a win for Canadian EV buyers.
+Competition benefits everyone, regardless of which car you choose.

 Frequently Asked Questions